google/evojax/README.md

 ### Evolutionary Algorithms

 We welcome new evolution algorithms to be added to this library.
-It would be great if you can show that your implementation can perform: cart-pole swing-up (hardmode), BRAX, waterworld, and MNIST, before submitting a pull request.
+It would be great if you can show that your implementation can perform on cart-pole swing-up (hardmode), BRAX, waterworld, and MNIST, before submitting a pull request.

 Ideas for evolutionary algorithm candidates: